-The Eater 38 is an attempt to recognize the most quintessential Seattle restaurants, ones that best exemplify the city’s thriving culinary scene and an answer to the question, “Can you recommend a restaurant?”
-Throughout the pandemic, many local spots struggled to endure, but also showed innovation, heart, and, of course, a dedication to quality food, no matter how it’s served.
-Now that indoor dining can resume at full capacity in Washington, quite a few destinations around Seattle are returning to a familiar form of hospitality, while holding on to some adjustments that may last for the long term.
+The Eater 38 is an attempt to recognize the most quintessential Seattle restaurants, those that best exemplify the city’s thriving culinary scene and an answer to the question: “Can you recommend a restaurant?”
+In an ongoing pandemic, many local restaurants have struggled to endure, but consistently show innovation, heart, and, of course, a dedication to quality food, no matter how (or where) it’s served.
+Now that indoor dining can resume at full capacity in Washington, destinations around Seattle are returning to a familiar form of hospitality, while holding on to some adjustments that may last for the long term.
 Here are the places that display the wonders of eating in Seattle, listed from north to south.
-Note that removal from the list does not mean a restaurant isn’t still great and won’t return in the future (many often do), but allows for new additions, keeping the 38 fresh.
+Note that removal from the list does not mean a restaurant isn’t still essential to the scene and won’t return in the future (many often do), but seasonal changes allow for new additions, keeping the 38 fresh.